JasonShin/fp-core.rs/README.md

 // i32: 2
 ```

-In this case number is the object and `+` is the function.
+In this case numbers are the set and `+` is the function.

 An "identity" value must also exist that when combined with a value doesn't change it.